pokt-network/poktroll/docusaurus/docs/configs/relayminer_config.md

 ## `type`
 _`Required`_

 The type of the proxy server to be started.
-Currently only `http` is supported.
+Must be one of the [supported types](https://github.com/pokt-network/poktroll/tree/main/pkg/relayer/config/types.go#L8).
 When other types are supported, the `type` field could determine if additional configuration options are allowed be them optional or required.